SAML-Toolkits/php-saml/demo/SHIBBOLETH.md

 Marco Ferrante, University of Genoa (IT)/CTS GARR-IDEM, 2013

-Assumes your Shibboleth 2.3.x IdP is located at myidp.mydomain and the IdP configuration is as plain as possible.
+This doc presumes that your Shibboleth 2.3.x IdP is located on the host myidp.mydomain and the IdP configuration is left as in the distribution package as possible.

-## Configure OneLogin SSO demo
+## Configure php-saml SSO demo

-Access to the IdP metadata by opening the page https://myidp.mydomain/idp/shibboleth
+To access the IdP metadata, open the page https://myidp.mydomain/idp/shibboleth

 Edit the demo/settings.php file to prepare your demo Service Provider (SP) as follow.
+The SP is located on the host mysp.mydomain.

 Set the IdP SSO service location URL: